vbonhomme/Momit/README.md

 ## Get it

-**This package is still in development and will be published on CRAN in spring 2018.**
+**This package is still in active development.**

     devtools::install_github("MomX/Momit", build_vignettes = TRUE)

-Then have a look to vignettes:
+Then have a look to the vignette:

     browseVignettes("Momit")